AdamPCE/loop/README.md

 # loop
-loop.pl:
+loop.pl with credits to tim towdy :)

+###
-Just a perl script for a loop function
+Just a perl script for a loop.
+First use: must create dir "/var/log/loop/"

 Usage  : \$ $appname [-snvdh] "command" interval_in_seconds
 Example: \$ $appname -v "echo hello" 60